 How to write the perfect resignation letter

-We matched you with the perfect engineering vacancy, your interview went well, you were offered the package of a lifetime and you’ve just signed on the dotted line.
+We matched you with the perfect engineering vacancy, your interview went well,

 Now it’s time to tell your current employer by handing in your notice.

 By now you should be on

 "I don't really know how to say this..."

 Get straight to the point and keep the whole letter short.
 This is not a novel, so save your emotional journey and the long, thought-out decision for your memories.

 Please accept this as my notice of resignation.